tq-systems/meta-tq/meta-tq/doc/README.TQMLS1028A.md

 * \*.wic[.<compress>]: SD / eMMC system image
 * \*.rootfs.tar.gz: RootFS archive (NFS root etc.)

-Artifacts under `atf` can be used to manually update boot images on SOM or exchange them in WIC image.
+Artefacts under `atf` can be used to manually update boot images on SOM or exchange them in WIC image.

 ## Build-Time Configuration (default boot images for SPI-NOR and WIC)